What Is CPF Personal Loan: CPF Loan Eligibility & How To Apply

 Take note that CPF personal loans are not meant for funding a home purchase.
 Individuals who wish to use their CPF savings to purchase a home can utilise funds in their Ordinary Account (OA) to cover their down payment and monthly installments, without the need to take out a CPF personal loan.

-• Be able to withdraw at least $5,000 from your Ordinary Account (OA) or Special Account (SA)
+CPF Balance: Must have at least S$5,000 available for withdrawal from your Ordinary Account (OA) or what was formerly your Special Account (SA).

 What’s the difference between a bank loan and a CPF personal loan?